Examples with solutions for Product Property of Square Roots: Number of terms

 xnyn=(xy)n x^n\cdot y^n =(x\cdot y)^n

-Let's start by converting the square roots to exponents using the law of exponents mentioned in a:
+Begin by converting the square roots to exponents using the law of exponents mentioned in a':

-We'll continue, since there is multiplication between four terms with identical exponents we can use the law of exponents mentioned in b (which also applies to multiplication of several terms in parentheses) and combine them together in multiplication under parentheses raised to the same exponent:
+Due to the fact that there is a multiplication between five terms with identical exponents we can apply the law of exponents mentioned in b' (which of course also applies to multiplying several terms in parentheses) Proceed to combine them together in a multiplication operation inside of parentheses ,which are also raised to the same exponent:

-In the final stages, we first performed the multiplication within the parentheses, then we used again the root definition as an exponent mentioned earlier in a (in reverse order) to return to root notation, and in the final stage we calculated the known square root of 400.
+In the final steps, we first performed the multiplication within the parentheses, then we once again used the definition of root as an exponent mentioned earlier in a' (in reverse direction) to return to root notation.

 Answer